 The C2M2 Laboratory (1050 Wachman Hall) provides high-tech practical resources for mathematics research and education, including: robotics platforms, 3D printing, and virtual reality.

-C2M2 Logo with team Lab work area Lab 3d printer VR system Lab robots student Lab programming Lab robot programming
+C2M2 Logo with team C2M2 Lab work area C2M2 Lab 3d printer C2M2 VR system C2M2 Lab with student operating robots C2M2 Lab with students programming C2M2 Lab robot being programmed

 Projects